jdhitsolutions/PSTypeExtensionTools/README.md

 34.5455
 ```

-To see what has been defined you can use `Get-PSTypeExtension`.
+To see what has been defined, you can use `Get-PSTypeExtension`.
 You can choose to see all extensions or selected ones by member name.

 ```powershell
 PS C:\> Get-PSTypeExtension system.int32